 Which contains minimal amounts of psychoactive THC and does not cause the “high” typically associated with marijuana; and a stronger, high-THC cannabis, which does.

-medical Florida marijuana patients must be under the care of a physician certified by the Florida Department of Health.
+According to the law, medical Florida marijuana patients must be under the care of a physician certified by the Florida Department of Health.
 Presently, conditions that qualify for low-THC or medical cannabis prescriptions in Florida include cancer, epilepsy, HIV/AIDS, glaucoma, PTSD, Crohn’s disease, ALS, Parkinson’s disease, PTSD, muscle spasms and multiple sclerosis.
 Low-THC cannabis is typically prescribed to patients with conditions that cause chronic pain, while patients deemed by two physicians to have a terminal illness qualify for high-THC cannabis.

 As medical marijuana becomes legal, more questions emerge